uptrace/bun-docs/docs/guide/pg-migration.md

 ## pg.Listener

-You have 2 options if you need to replace `pg.Listener`:
+You have 2 options if you need `pg.Listener`:

 - Use [pgdriver.Listener](https://pkg.go.dev/github.com/uptrace/bun/driver/pgdriver#Listener).
 Note
   that at the moment pgdriver does not support prepared statements.